Updated on October 18, 2024

 Referendum: A decision referred to the electorate to answer a political question through a general vote.

-Regulations: Rules that are typically established by administrative agencies or departments of the government.
-These agencies are given the authority to create regulations in order to implement and enforce laws passed by the legislative body (such as a parliament or congress).
+Regulations are rules typically established by administrative agencies or departments of the government.
+These agencies are given the authority to create regulations to implement and enforce laws passed by the legislative body (such as a parliament or congress).
 Regulations provide specific details, procedures, and requirements related to how a law should be carried out.

 Rubber Stamp Meeting: A meeting that convenes with a predetermined outcome and during which an organization gives automatic approval or authorization to a proposal without proper consideration.